|

 Denmark has a great international train travel system, where you can reach most points in Denmark or Europe by train.

-For most residents in Denmark, train travel is a common everyday mode of transportation, yet for a visitor it can be a whole new experience and I personally love rail travel.
+For most residents in Denmark, train travel is a common everyday mode of transportation, yet for a visitor it can be a whole new experience and I personally love to travel by train rather than by car or plane.

-International Train Travel is even better - just sit back and let someone else take control, so you can either work, read, relax, watch the country go by or even sleep.
+International train travel is even better - just sit back and let someone else take control, so you can either work, read, relax, watch the country go by or even sleep.
 Traveling by train opens up a whole new experience.
-To learn more about domestic train travel check out
+To learn more about domestic train travel in Denmark check out domestic train travel.

 Denmark / Copenhagen has a good international train travel hub that services Sweden, Germany and Norway.
-Especially from Germany, you will have access to the rest of Europe.
+From Germany, you will have access to the rest of Europe.

 There are also great connections from most of the major cities in Denmark.